filecoin-project/filecoin-docs/docs/storage-provider/how-providing-works.md

 Notaries are selected to serve as fiduciaries for the Filecoin Network and are responsible for allocating DataCap to clients with valuable storage use cases.

 See [Filecoin Plus](https://docs.filecoin.io/store/filecoin-plus/#frontmatter-title).

+## Retrieval provider fees

+_Retrieval providers_ are not additionally rewarded with the ability to add blocks to the Filecoin blockchain; their only reward is the fee they extract from the client.

+_Retrieval fees_ are paid incrementally using payment channels, as the retrieval deals are fulfilled by sending portions of the data to the client.
+This happens off-chain.

 ## Where do providers fit in the Filecoin network